cosileone/konnect-team-interview-frontend-exercise/README.md

 Modify the provided Vue 3 app to match [this mock](https://www.figma.com/file/swzJVL624G434CVdWi3FLv/Core-UI-Team-Project) as closely as possible while utilizing best-practices to improve the codebase and implement the functional requirements outlined below.

-- The provided exercise files are a starting point and they have room for improvement; feel free to modify
+- The provided exercise files are a starting point, and they have room for improvement; feel free to modify
 - Don't treat the mock as gospel -- if you see things that don't make sense, ask questions or implement what you think is right
 - In the exercise you are utilizing a local API; however, you should code your submission as if you are using a production API